East Paterson station: Closure and station fire

 On April 17, 1963, the Borough Council received word that the Susquehanna was attending a hearing of the Public Utilities Commission on April 18 to discontinue agent services at East Paterson station.
 The Susquehanna's notice stated that they wanted to move the Passaic Junction freight agent, stationed at East Paterson to Passaic Junction itself and abandon the East Paterson depot.
 The Passaic Junction agent had been stationed at East Paterson after the former station burned in 1959.
 The railroad built a new station and wanted to return the agent to his proper post.
 The Council agreed to have Sam Scillieri, an attorney, protest the petition.
-The Council's official stance would be that the freight agent being eliminated was fine, as long as passenger service did not go with it.
+The council's official stance would be that the freight agent being eliminated was fine, as long as passenger service did not go with it.

 At the hearing, the railroad stated that the passenger numbers at East Paterson was low enough to justify discontinuing the passenger station.
 Trains would, as East Paterson wished, continue to stop at the station, but there would be no ticket services or station agent to operate.

 At a secondary hearing on May 14, the Public Utilities Commission announced that their decision was to allow the Susquehanna to move its freight agent back to Passaic Junction station.
 However, the railroad did not get its wish to abandon the East Paterson depot.
 The borough would retain its passenger depot for riders to stay dry during inclement weather.

 The Susquehanna discontinued passenger service to East Paterson station when they ended all train service between Susquehanna Transfer and Butler station on June 30, 1966.

 Railroad officials stated in early October 1969 that they were considering demolishing the station because East Paterson officials complained of the overgrowth of weeds around the closed station.

 At 10:15 p.m. on October 13, 1969, the East Paterson station caught fire.
 Multiple calls to authorities by the same woman were made reporting that an explosion was heard prior to the fire.
 The four fire companies of East Paterson reported to station to put the fire out.
 By 10:45, Fire Chief Phillip DeMaria stated the fire was under control.
 However, they were still washing down the structure past midnight of October 14.
 Public Service Energy and Gas were sent to turn off electrical power to the smoldering depot and defense authorities rerouted traffic away from River Drive.
 DeMaria stated that the station, which by that time was being used for maintenance purposes, such as storing of supplies, was a complete loss due to the fire damage.
 However, the fire was determined to be of "suspicious origin" that night.
 Angelo Powella, the East Paterson Building Inspector, announced on November 19 that he approved a permit for the Susquehanna Railroad to demolish the charred remains of the station.

-New Jersey Transit proposed a single side platform stop at Mola Boulevard in the re-named Elmwood Park in its Passaic–Bergen Rail Line in 2007, which would have run between Hawthorne and Hackensack.
+New Jersey Transit proposed a single side platform stop at Mola Boulevard in the renamed Elmwood Park in its Passaic–Bergen Rail Line in 2007, which would have run between Hawthorne and Hackensack.